fnproject/docs/fn/develop/fn-format.md

 # Fn container contract

-NOTE: THIS IS WORK IN PROGRESS AND ITS API IS SUBJECT TO CHANGE

 This document will describe the details of how a function works, inputs/outputs, etc.

 The basic idea is to handle http requests over a unix domain socket.
 Each container will only receive one request at a time, in that until a response is returned from a previous request, no new requests will be issued to a container's http server.

-### XXX(reed): motivation section for future us posterity?

 ### FDK Contract outline